 Bodily injury coverage protects your company if it causes physical injury to another person.
-This includes incidents like the forgotten piping example mentioned earlier.
+An important exclusion is employee injury, which would be covered under workers’ compensation insurance.

-Consider this example: a client hires you to repair the ceiling in their house.
-While repairing the ceiling, one of your workers drops a hammer from ceiling height, shattering an expensive custom wall mirror.
+- While repairing a client’s ceiling, one of your workers drops a hammer from ceiling height, shattering an expensive custom wall mirror.
 The client sues your company for the cost to replace the mirror and repair the wall.
-Property damage insurance would protect your business from financial loss in this scenario.

 Personal and advertising injury liability coverage provides for specific types of non-physical injuries that your business might cause to another person or business.
 Contracting businesses may see this most commonly in cases of slander, libel, copyright infringement in advertising, or publications that violate privacy.